Approximate Bayesian inference and forecasting in huge-dimensional multi-country VARs

 \section{Concluding remarks}

 Multi-country VARs have the potential to be enormous and simply working with unrestricted versions of them leads to over-parameterization and computational problems.
 The existing literature typically deals with these problems by imposing restrictions or reducing the dimension of the data.
 But the former strategy risks mis-specification and the latter risks losing information.
 Accordingly, in this paper, we have developed Bayesian methods for working with unrestricted VARs and rely on the Horseshoe prior to gain in parsimony by imposing shrinkage in a data-based fashion.
 Existing Bayesian work with VARs with such a prior has been done using MCMC methods.
 These are too computationally demanding to be used with PVARs with hundreds of dependent variables.
 In this paper, we have used IRGA methods to overcome this computational hurdle.
 We show that these allow for practical inference even in PVARs of huge dimension.
-Our macroeconomic forecasting exercise shows the benefits of being able to work with such large PVARs.
-We demonstrate improved forecast performance relative to a range of popular alternatives.
+Our macroeconomic empirical application demonstrates the benefits of being able to work with such large PVARs.